MicrosoftDocs/architecture-center/docs/guide/hpc/autodesk-maya-content.md

 Note these points:

-- There are 425 frames set for the model.
-- The playback rate is the number of frames that are played in one second.
+- The model contains 425 frames.
-- The playback time and rate are almost identical for all GPU configurations.
+- The playback time and rate are almost identical for all tested GPU configurations.

 ### Measurement 3: Arnold renderer performance